 Plant height is another important yield-related trait in mustard.
 Taller plants generally have higher potential for producing more pods, leading to increased seed yield.
 However, excessive plant height can sometimes result in lodging, particularly under heavy rainfall or windy conditions.
 Thus, a balance between plant height and structural stability is necessary for optimal yield.
 Genomic tools have been employed to map the genetic loci associated with plant height in mustard, allowing for the selection of varieties with optimal stature that maximize pod number and seed yield while minimizing lodging risks (Bhujbal et al, 2025).

 Pod number and seed weight are critical yield components that influence overall mustard production.
 The number of pods per plant and the number of seeds per pod directly affect total seed production.
 Studies have identified key QTLs for pod number in mustard, and these QTLs have been used in MAS to select for varieties with a higher pod count (Kaur et al, 2020).
-Similarly, seed weight is influenced by both genetic factors and environmental conditions (Manojkumar et al, 2020).
+Similarly, seed weight is influenced by both genetic factors and environmental conditions (Manoj kumar et al, 2020).
 Genomic tools have identified QTLs for seed weight, enabling breeders to select larger, heavier seeds that contribute to improved yield (Luo et al,2023).
 By targeting these key yield-related traits using genomic tools, mustard breeders can significantly increase productivity, ensuring a more sustainable and profitable crop.

 3.2 Stress Tolerance